rick68/eigenjs/README.md

 #### mat.determinant()

 Returns the determinant of this matrix.
-This method uses class CPartialPivLU.
+This method uses class [PartialPivLU](#partial-pivoting-lu).

 ```js
 var M = require('eigenjs').Matrix